-A powerlifting belt will usually come with a width of 4-inches.
-This is the width that will be consistent all the way around the belt.
+A powerlifting belt will usually come with a width of 4 inches.
+This width will be consistent all the way around the belt.
 The reason why the belt is constructed like this is that powerlifters need to have equal support all the way around the torso.

 This is mostly a function of how powerlifters are taught to brace into their belt.

-Powerlifters aim to create 360-degrees of tension around their torso prior to squatting and deadlifting.
+Powerlifters aim to create 360 degrees of tension around their torso before squatting and deadlifting.
 The result of this breathing technique creates a neutral alignment of the thoracic and lumbar spine, which is the optimal position to maximally produce force.

 A weightlifting belt is usually 4-6 inches wide in the back and tapered to 3-4 inches in the front.
-The reason why a weightlifting belt is tapered is that it will allow the lifter’s hips to move a bit more freely into deep end ranges of the snatch and clean & jerk.
+A weightlifting belt is tapered because it will allow the lifter’s hips to move a bit more freely into deep end ranges of the snatch and clean & jerk.
 Some belts specifically for bench press are tapered as well.